bheimbu/annoSnake/docs/source/step_by_step.rst

 .. hint::

   Databases are downloaded automatically.
-However, the user can choose to use their own protein databases, which must be saved in the correct format (see :ref:`setup_databases`).
+However, the user can choose to use their own protein databases, which must be saved in the correct format (see :ref:`databases`).

 .. _abundance::
 Abundance calculation of gene families